Welcome to Church Surgery

 Palliative care patients - will continue to receive care from doctors and nurses in the community.

 Looking after the vulnerable/at risk groups: We are contacting high risk patients with poorly controlled COPD, Asthma or diabetes and heart problems to maximise their treatments.
-Social distancing is now recommended for everyone, including large and small gatherings and especially recommended for high risk individuals (>70yo, those with poorly controlled significant medical problems - essentially anyone who is entitled to and NHS flu vaccine and pregnant women.)
+Social distancing is now recommended for everyone and especially recommended for high risk individuals (>70yo, those with poorly controlled significant medical problems - essentially anyone who is entitled to and NHS flu vaccine and pregnant women.)
 Communities will need to try and support each other as much as possible as the government recommends limiting movement outside of the house.

 Official information for those struggling with practical issues can be found on www.ceredigion.gov.uk/resident/coronavirus-covid-19/list-of-resources-in-ceredigion or unofficially on facebook ceredigion coronoavirus support.